-Then on Sunday October 8 a frontal system pushed through bringing strong winds, which escalated the smaller fires to massive proportions.
-The Reverend Peter Pernin, a witness to the disaster, would later write that at 8:30pm that evening
+Then on Sunday, October 8, a frontal system pushed through, bringing strong winds, which escalated the smaller fires to massive proportions.
+The Reverend Peter Pernin, a witness to the disaster, would later write that at 8:30 pm that evening:

 Although many theories of how the fire started have been reported, including everything from comets to aliens, most believe it was the perfect combination of drought and carelessness.
-The fact that the fire started around the same time as the Great Chicago Fire is coincidence, combined with the same weather system that brought the winds.
+The fact that the fire started around the same time as the Great Chicago Fire is a coincidence, combined with the same weather system that brought the winds.
 Chicago’s disaster was much more publicized but only killed around 300.
 The larger city’s disaster stole the headlines at the time, leaving the tragedy to be known as the “forgotten fire” of Peshtigo.